 where$|\phi_3\rangle = \frac{1}{\sqrt{Q}} \sum_{k=0}^{Q-1} \sum_{j=0}^{Q-1} \alpha_j \mathrm{e}^{-2\pi \mathrm{i}jk/Q}|k\rangle_A|x^j \bmod N\rangle_B$.
 When measuring register $A$, the probability of obtaining outcome $k$ is

 For large $Q$, the probability of obtaining outcome $k$ with the register $AB$ initialized in a pseudo-pure state is approximately proportional to the probability of obtaining outcome $k$ with the register $A$ initialized in an arbitrary pure state.
-The quantum circuit for Shor's algorithm with register $AB$ initialized in a pseudo-pure state is illustrated in Figure 2.\\ {\bf Theorem 4} For the generalized Shor's algorithm with the register $AB$ initialized in any pseudo-pure state, the coherence of state $\rho^{\varepsilon}_3$ with respect to the von Neumann measurement $\Pi$ in the computational basis is quantified by
+The quantum circuit for Shor's algorithm in this scenario is illustrated in Figure 2.\\ {\bf Theorem 4} For the generalized Shor's algorithm with the register $AB$ initialized in a pseudo-pure state, the coherence of state $\rho^{\varepsilon}_3$ with respect to the von Neumann measurement $\Pi$ in the computational basis is quantified by

 where $0< \varepsilon\leq1$ and $C(\rho'_{3}, \Pi)$ represents the coherence of $|\phi_{3}\rangle$, and the decoherence of the initial state $\rho^{\varepsilon}_1$ induced by the unitary transformation $\mathcal{S}$ is